davedoesdev/mqlobber/README.md

 - `{Object} [options]` Optional settings for this publication:
   - `{Boolean} single` If `true` then the message will be given to _at most_ one handler (across all clients connected to all servers).
-If you don't specify this then all interested handlers (across all clients).
+If you don't specify this then all interested handlers (across all clients) will receive it.

   - `{Integer} ttl` Time-to-live (in seconds) for this message.
 If you don't specify this then the default is taken from the